-In these worksheets, students will read emotion words that describe the range of one emotion and identify situations that make them feel that way.
+In these emotion words worksheets, students will evaluate words that describe the range of one emotion and identify situations that make them feel that way.

 It’s important that students learn to identify what degree of emotion they are feeling in different situations, rather than just mad, sad, happy, etc. Mad, sad, happy and scared are primary emotion words and are the basis for identifying feelings, whereas feelings like devastated, furious, elated, etc. are secondary emotion words.